dolthub/dolt/README.md

 #### Data Integration and Enrichment

-Similar to ETL, Noms makes a natural store for data aggregation, integration, and enrichment.
-Data integration and enrichment can be modeled in a non-destructive way as metadata assertions from content to attribute.
+Noms also should be a natural way to collect, integrate, index, and integrate data from disparate sources.
+Due to content-addressing, Noms naturally deduplicate all data, so importers can be trivially simple.
+Indexing and integration metadata can be modeled non-destructively.
 Assertions can be owned by the creating application and undone en-masse by deleting a single Noms dataset.

 #### Decentralized database